zkamvar/isc-proposal/isc-proposal.md

 <!--
 Who are the people responsible for actually delivering the project if the proposal gets accepted and are already signed up and rearing to go?
 -->
-Zhian N. Kamvar - Lead Developer
+Dr. Zhian N. Kamvar---Lead Developer
-Toby Hodges - Community Advocate
+Dr. Toby Hodges---Community Advocate
-Kari L. Jordan - Supervisor
+Dr. Kari L. Jordan---Supervisor

 ### Contributors